Here we have an in-depth review of SugarBear Sleep Vitamins and their ingredients, side effects, benefits, and more.

 - Promote feelings of relaxation

-Featuring the likes of melatonin, lemon balm, and l-theanine.
+The product features classic sleep vitamins like melatonin, lemon balm, and l-theanine.
 It’s clear Sugar Bear Sleep Vitamins did their homework in regards to choosing the right ingredients for helping you fall asleep.

 That said, some of the ingredients in this product are a part of a proprietary blend.
 You can’t tell their individual doses.